lreis2415/SEIMS/doc/en/get_started/run_model.md

 python demo_runmodel.py –name youwuzhen
 ```

-The simulation will be finished in a ~28 seconds (Figure 1).
+The simulation will be finished in about 28 seconds (Figure 1).
 The predefined output information can be found in the model folder (i.e., `MODEL_DIR\OUTPUT0`), such as Figure 2.

 ![ywzrunmodelsimple](../../img/screenshot-runmodel-simple-usage.jpg) <img src="screenshot-runmodel-simple-usage.jpg" alt="ywzrunmodelsimple" width="400"/>